stevenmcsorley/netmapper-lite/README.md

    - After a scan completes, the map auto-generates (or click "Refresh Map")
    - See your network topology with:
      - Gateway/router at the center (blue)
-     - Devices arranged by subnet (green circles)
+     - Devices arranged by subnet with color coding:
+       - Blue: Gateway/Router
+       - Orange: Servers
+       - Green: Regular devices
+       - Purple: IoT devices
+       - Yellow: Mobile devices
+       - Light Blue: Printers
+       - Gray: Unknown devices
      - Connection lines showing network topology
      - Subnet clusters when multiple subnets detected
+     - Legend in top-left corner showing device types
    - **Interact with the map:**
      - Click any device node to see detailed information
-     - Use "Zoom In" / "Zoom Out" buttons or mouse wheel
+     - Use "Zoom In" / "Zoom Out" buttons or mouse wheel (Ctrl+scroll)
      - Click "Reset View" to restore default zoom
+     - Use "Export Map as Image" to save as PNG
    - The map auto-detects your actual gateway/router from the routing table

+5. **Filter and search results**:
+   - Use the search box above the results table
+   - Type to filter by IP, hostname, MAC address, or vendor
+   - Click "Clear" to reset the filter
+   - Click column headers to sort results

+6. **Cancel scans**:
+   - Click "Cancel Scan" button that appears during active scans
+   - Immediately stops the scan and restores the UI

+7. **Export results**:
+   - Click "Export Results" to save scan data as JSON or CSV
+   - Click "Export Map as Image" in the Network Map tab to save the visualization

 ## Architecture